Shaft (2000 film): Plot

 In 1998, called in to investigate the grievous assault of Trey Howard outside a restaurant, NYPD Detective John Shaft arrests Walter Wade Jr., the son of a wealthy real estate tycoon, after noticing blood on him.
 Wade claims self-defense.
 Shaft notices an injured waitress, Diane Palmieri, eyeing Wade, and unsuccessfully tries to coax a statement from her.

 Trey's friend tells Shaft that when she and Trey entered the restaurant, Wade racially harassed him.
 Trey humiliated Wade back and left the restaurant, pursued by Wade.
 Shaft looks for Diane but she has left.
 Trey goes into a seizure and dies; when Wade mocks Trey, Shaft punches Wade in the nose, and does it again after being threatened with reassignment to another precinct.
 At the trial, the judge grants Wade bail of $200k.
-He later calls Shaft to thank him for breaking his nose, and says he has fled to Switzerland.
+Wade later calls Shaft to thank him for breaking his nose since that's why the judge granted him such a small bail amount, and says he has fled to Switzerland.

 Two years later, Wade returns to the U.S., and Shaft greets and arrests him, with the help of cab driver Rassan posing as Wade's limo driver.
 Shaft's friends throw him a celebratory party where the elder "Uncle" John Shaft appears, the same character from the 1971 movie, and warns him that Wade's wealth raises his chances of acquittal.
 While Wade is temporarily detained at police headquarters, Dominican drug lord Peoples Hernandez, whom Shaft previously arrested, befriends him.
 At the hearing, the judge has Wade surrender his passport and sets bail at $1 million.
 Shaft resigns from the police force, vowing to bring Wade to justice on his own terms.

 Shaft searches for Diane with the help of friend and former colleague Detective Carmen Vasquez, but only locates her mother, Ann.
 Meanwhile, Wade offers his deceased mother's jewelry to hire Peoples to go after her.
 Peoples wants Wade to join him in his drug business, but agrees to the job provided that Wade sells the jewelry.
 Peoples hires Shaft's former colleague officers Jack Roselli and Jimmy Groves to tail Shaft; the pair reveal a snitch, "Tattoo", among Peoples' gang who had told Shaft what was happening, which results in Tattoo's death.
 Shaft and his former partner, Detective Luger, mug Wade of the money he gathered from selling the jewelry.
 He then plants the money on Roselli and Groves, and makes Peoples think they are double-crossing him.
 However, after getting word from People's younger brother that Shaft has left the scene, they follow him.